-The course will introduce students to the imageries of power deployed by the Tokugawa shogunate (1603-1868) to sustain itself and its regime.
+This module will introduce students to the imageries of power deployed by the Tokugawa shogunate (1603-1868) to sustain itself and its regime.
 Issues of propaganda will be examined, and also how a visual reticence (‘iconography of absence’) was used to support the state.
 This is a peculiarity of many East-Asian regimes.
 We will look at a wide range of materials, including painting, royal graves and town planning.
-The course will be divided into equal quarters, and will follow a progression outward from the main node of shogunal power: the city of Edo (Tokyo).
+The module will be divided into equal quarters, and will follow a progression outward from the main node of shogunal power: the city of Edo (Tokyo).
 Town planning and the shogunal castle within it will be considered.
 Secondarily, the wider outside world will be looked at.
 Third section will be painting per se, and finally will come the visual order of authoritative religious institutions.
-The course will have a marked sociological orientation.
+The module will have a marked sociological orientation.
 While there are no language prerequisites, students will be expected to become familiar with specialised technical terms relevant to the Edo-period Japanese case.

 - This Module is capped at 25 places.